 No car is perfect, but we've gathered everything relating to the Mitsubishi Lancer reliability here to help you decide if it's a smart buy.

-Mitsubishi Lancer is a small to medium Japanese car designed and made to a high quality, making it one of the leaders in the reliability stakes.Read More
+The Mitsubishi Lancer is a Japanese car designed and made to a high quality, making it one of the leaders in the small car class.Aimed at the conservative buyer rather than the one looking for ...Read More

 Used Mitsubishi Lancer review: 2002-2007

 The Lancer has been a steady and sturdy presence on the local market for many years; in that time it has gained a reputation for being a loyal and reliable friend, if not the most exciting one.Read More

 The CJ Lancer arrived in 2007 with plenty of promise.Compared to the previous model the CJ had fresh looks, a longer wheelbase and wider track for more cabin space, and there was more equipment.In an ...Read More

 Mitsubishi Lancer 2004: What is a fair valuation?